tnosaj/resume/README.md

 #### Prometheus
 - Alert-manager, recording-rule, exporter - oh my.
-Very powerful solution with an ever growing community.
+Very powerful solution with an ever growing community?
+Count me in.
+- Wrote recording/alerting rules with unit tests
 - Experience with some storage engine and memory shenanigans
 - Visualization with graphana
+- Wrote exporters for databases and weather stations

 #### Cloud Services
-- Very familiar with New Relic, Pingdom, Dynatrace, PagerDuty
+- Very familiar with New Relic, Pingdom, Dynatrace, PagerDuty, VictorOps

 ### --virtualize
+(control your destiny - as much as you can)

 #### OpenNebula
 - Experienced every phase of growth from 8 hypervisors to 60